KushBlazingJudah/website/software.md

       Other uses obviously but that's the most frequent one.
   - **Terminal**: foot.
 Previously alacritty, then my own st build, then Luke's st build before he broke it for me.
-- **Editor**
-  - **General text editing like this document**: Neovim.
+- **Editor**: Neovim.
-    - It works wonderfully for doing basic text editing but due to past experience, until stuff changes I don't think I'll consider using it as a full on IDE again.
-Things of course change.
-  - **Programming**: VS Codium.
-    - Emacs was here, but I heavily prefer the LSP of VSC and Emacs only worked some of the time anyway.
-      It probably was my configuration, but it was also near stock Doom Emacs.
-  - I've decided to split the two up as autocompletion in Neovim was slowing down the entire editor to the point where on particularly large projects I could type a line of code, take my hands off the keys, and watch as my keystrokes are slowly entered.
+  I've previously had a poor experience with it but I've realized the problem was in the plugins I used.
+  It is now my sole editor, for all use cases, 100% of the time, for now.
-- **Web Browser**: Librewolf.
+- **Web Browser**: Firefox with arkenfox.
-  - I also use `links` occasionally.
+  - I also use `links` and NetSurf occasionally.
 - **Background daemons**:
   - **Music**: mpd/ncmpcpp
     - Library managed by beets
   - **File synchronization**: Syncthing.
     - Great tool.
-Has it's issues but still solid.
+Has its issues but still solid.
     - My most major use for this is to sync a portion of my music from my laptop to my phone.
 I use a script I wrote to automate this.